-

 Explores competing meanings of "democracy"; examines the evolution and expansion of democracies and democratization since the 1970s, and the recent and emerging challenges to democracies today. -

-Cybersecurity (POL 337A/665A) - 3 credits
+Cybersecurity (POL 337A/665A) - 3 credits, Online

 Today's global, IT-connected world is increasingly vulnerable to cyber attacks and fast-moving threats from criminals, terrorists, and foreign governments.
 How do the public and private sectors deal with this security environment?
 In what ways does cyber security by the U.S., the European Union, and the United Nations compare?
 How do organizations react to rapidly changing cybersecurity threats?